 Critical Need for the Technology

 As additive manufacturing continues its foray into the mainstream production manufacturing markets, increasing geometrical and material complexities require sustainable solutions to reduce waste.
-Additive Monitoring Systems provides an increasingly sustainable method to reduce the material waste associated with additive manufacturing, allowing for an even-leaner building process.
+Phase 3D provides an increasingly sustainable method to reduce the material waste associated with additive manufacturing, allowing for an even-leaner building process.
 By mitigating energy and labor costs of additive, we are excited to expand the limits of the awesome technology!

 Supplemental Need for this Technology

-Another benefit of Additive Monitoring System’s in-situ monitoring is the creation of an additional stream of feature data.
+Another benefit of Phase 3D’s in-situ monitoring is the creation of an additional stream of feature data.
 These data can aid in new material development research, in addition to adding another layer of part certification for mission-critical components.

 - Subjective visual inspection (status quo): Often times, part quality estimations are made by technicians walking the shop floor, problematic due to inherent subjectivity and the requirement of constant surveillance.